gvwilson/sensibleadventures/short-stories/litany.md

 George shook his head.
 "That's the first place they'll look for you."

-"Not for a while,"
+"Let them look,"
-the dying man said,
+the dying man said wearily.
-slumping down in the seat.
-"And a while is all we need."
+"There's not much more they can do."

 Back at the house,
 Affie helped George get Robbie inside,